 Before you start considering deck decorating you will need a clean deck.
 Remove dirt with a pressure washer and sweep off debris regularly.
-If you have large trees that shed leaves or branches tend to fall on your deck make sure you remove them as needed.
-During the warmer months of the year look to a good water sealant for your wood deck to protect from the harsh sun, humidity, and harsh rains.
+If you have large trees that shed leaves or branches, tend to fall on your deck make sure you remove them as needed.
+During the warmer months of the year look to a suitable water sealant for your wood deck to protect from the harsh sun, humidity, and severe rains.
 Depending on the age of your wood try to stain your deck at least twice a year to build up a good seal that will resist the changing temperatures and will help repel moisture.
 Treating your deck and cleaning it will ensure buyers see you taking care of an investment for the outdoor home.

 Depending on which geographical area you are located can help steer deck decorating ideas when choosing outdoor patio furniture and decor.
 For warmer climates that who entertain 10-12 months out of the year it’s important to use all weather porch furniture cushions and seating that adds a pop of color and softness to your deck area.
 Consider changing from patterned to solid colors or vice versa throughout the year to give your patio a refreshed look.
 For those living in colder climates consider wicker or resin patio furniture or wrought iron furniture that will look inviting even if their seating cushions are put away for the colder weather.
-If you experience a lot of snow throughout the winter season keep outdoor furniture clear of snow and ice and consider placing a colorful artificial plant at your front door to still add a pop of color.
+If you experience a lot of snow throughout the winter season, keep outdoor furniture clear of snow and ice and consider placing a colorful artificial plant at your front door to add a pop of color still.

 Remember your deck shouldn’t just appeal to buyers in the daytime, it should exude appeal in the evening hours as well.
-Outdoor lighting in the form of architectural lanterns placed on steps leading your deck, or hung from your home’s exterior walls can create a wonderful ambiance.
+Outdoor lighting in the form of architectural lanterns placed on steps leading your deck, or hung from your home’s exterior walls can create a pleasant ambiance.
 Walk around your home at varying times at night to light your deck based on activities that could take place in your outdoor home.
 A summer kitchen with grill and seating area could use table lighting and overhead lighting in the form of string lights.
 While a small and intimate gathering space with bistro chairs and table may only need flameless candles placed in glass hurricane vases.

 This season as you prepare your deck for sale, use these 5 tips to bring curb appeal without a lot of fuss.
-Remember every deck is uniquely relating to your climate, where your deck is located in relation to neighbors, views, size and proportions.
-Keep all of these factors in mind while you stage your deck and potential buyers are sure to take notice.
+Remember every deck is uniquely relating to your climate, where your deck is located in relation to neighbors, views, size, and proportions.
+Keep all of these factors in mind while you stage your deck, and potential buyers are sure to take notice.